Construction of Exponential Families from Statistical Manifolds: Introduction

-Information geometry exhibits deep connections with several mathematical disciplines, including Hessian geometry, Kähler geometry, complex geometry, special Kähler geometry, and complex analysis.
-One of the most fundamental problems in information geometry is the realization of a statistical manifold as a statistical model, that is, a manifold equipped with dual connections with respect to a Fisher metric.
-This question was resolved by Hông Vân Lê \cite{le2006statistical}.
-Another, much more challenging problem is to determine which classes of statistical manifolds can be realized as exponential families; this problem remains open.
-Despite its rapid development, information geometry still contains many significant open problems \cite{sei2025open}.
+Information geometry is also deeply connected with several mathematical frameworks, including Hessian geometry, Kähler geometry, complex geometry, special Kähler geometry, and complex analysis.
+One of the central problems in this area concerns the realization of a statistical manifold as a statistical model, namely, a manifold endowed with dual affine connections compatible with a Fisher metric.
+This problem was resolved by Hông Vân Lê in \cite{le2006statistical}.
+A further and significantly more difficult question is to characterize which classes of statistical manifolds can be realized as exponential families; this problem remains open.
+Despite its rapid progress, information geometry continues to present a number of important open questions (see \cite{sei2025open}).

-This paper is organized as follows.
-Section \ref{thm:Basic} reviews the relevant background notions in information geometry.
-Section \ref{thm:Result} is devoted to the proof of the main result of the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{thm:Basic} recalls the necessary background material in information geometry.
+Section~\ref{thm:Result} is devoted to the proof of the main result.